Lukas-Netz/se-rwth.github.io/_pages/research/Model-Based-Assistive-Systems.md

 services [[ELR+17]](#ELR+17) as well as privacy preserving information systems demonstrated on an IoT manufacturing use case [[Mi19]](#Mi19).

 {% include trennlinie.html %}

+## Key Statements

+1. The engineering of interactive assistive systems is challenging as they might support critical functionality in dangerous environments and have a high need for safety and privacy considerations due to the processing of personal data about human behavior.
+2. Using agile, model-based and generative methods fastens the development process, enables a quick response to requirements changes in a user-centered engineering process, and ensures consistency-by-design.
+3. There are still challenges to overcome such as the high amount of relevant contextual information needed to set-up such systems or high adaptability requirements to personal needs.

+{% include trennlinie.html %}